campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 Instead, the game simply wraps up its mostly self-contained storyline as unceremoniously as possible.
 In fact, it veers *dangerously close* to the <span class="spoiler">"It was all a dream!
 Or...was it?"</span> trope, although one could argue for [more nuanced interpretation](https://www.youtube.com/watch?v=OXQ7X7UMVMo).
 Still, in the context of its predecessors, it's shocking to me that <span class="spoiler">, almost literally, </span> almost nothing happens by the end of the game.

-I suppose that I'm probably coming across as an "entitled gamer", but I expected more from this series.
-Hell, the only reason I put 100 hours into this game was because of the faint hope that, like its predecessors, XC3's conclusion would rock my world.
+I suppose that I'm probably coming across as an "entitled gamer", but honestly, I expected more from this series.
+Hell, the only reason I put 100 hours into this game was because of a faint hope that, like its predecessors, XC3's conclusion would rock my world.

-The most noteworthy thing that came from the game's final cutscene was a contrived, totally unearned <span class="spoiler">kiss between Mio and Noah.
+Don't even get me started on the game's contrived, totally-unearned <span class="spoiler">kiss between Mio and Noah.
 I recognize that it's against the law to *not* have JRPG male and female protagonists fall for each other, but this particular romance felt especially inorganic and completely forced.</span>.

 Crap game, crap characters, crap ending.